microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Nullable.

 ### [Get-MgPrivilegedApprovalRoleInfoSetting](Get-MgPrivilegedApprovalRoleInfoSetting.md)
-Retrieve the role settings for the given role.
+The settings for this role.
-A privilegedRoleSettings object will be returned.
+Read-only.
+Nullable.

 ### [Get-MgPrivilegedApprovalRoleInfoSummary](Get-MgPrivilegedApprovalRoleInfoSummary.md)
-Retrieve the properties and relationships of privilegedRoleSummary object.
+The summary information for this role.
+Read-only.
+Nullable.

 ### [Get-MgPrivilegedOperationEvent](Get-MgPrivilegedOperationEvent.md)
 Get entity from privilegedOperationEvents by key